Happy Hour

 The search for user data

-Like all research, its best to first validate biases just to ensure that you're travelling in a needed and proper direction.
-To check my biases, which was assuming that people were tired of bad news, I conducted interviews and surveys with 5 individuals in a one-on-one format and 42 participants in a survey, all between the ages of 21 and 35 to learn about their behaviors towards social and news media.
+Like all assumptions, its best to first validate biases just to ensure that you're travelling in a needed direction.
+To validate people's reception to news media, I conducted interviews with 5 individuals in a one-on-one format and captured responses of 42 participants in a survey, all between the ages of 21 and 35, to learn about their behaviors towards social and news media.
 To summarize:

 • Most respondents found it easier to engage with social media for longer periods of time than reading the news.
 On average, respondents were able to commit 2-3 hours to social media, while capping news to no more than an hour.